Account

 In the broadest terms, a landlord is a party that leases property to another party, typically called the tenant, in exchange for rent.
 The landlord usually, but not always, owns the leased property.
 Landlords owe legal duties to their tenants, including making sure the leased property remains safe, clean, and habitable.

 Simply charging someone money to stay on your property does not make you a landlord.
-Otherwise, all hotel owners would be landlords.
+Otherwise, all hotel and bed and breakfast owners would be landlords.
+If you do have multiple rental properties or units that you rent out, however, you may want to consider registering an LLC to limit your liability.
 All states exempt short-term stays from their landlord-tenant laws.
 Most states consider someone a tenant after they have lived on the property for more than 30 days.
 This period may differ, however.
 For example, Virginia's landlord-tenant law does not apply to rental agreements shorter than 90 days.

 If you want to avoid landlord-tenant laws, learn the maximum stay limits in your area and get rid of short-term renters who approach those limits.
 You may also want to have a lawyer review your short-term rental agreement or Vacation Lease to confirm you are meeting local legal requirements.